Investigating the social world

 What you will study

-This OU level 1 module consists of four blocks of study that take an international perspective to explore the structure of the social world.
-Block 1 is introductory; blocks 2, 3 and 4 each have a topic and a theme, with an integrated set of learning and teaching materials that focus on helping you to develop specific skills:
+This module consists of four blocks of study that take an international perspective to exploring the structure of the social world.

-Block 1, the trigger block, uses the topic of money to introduce you to the way the social sciences investigate the social world.
+Block 1, the introductory block, uses the topic of money to introduce you to the way the social sciences investigate the social world.

-Block 3 looks at the political, economic and geographical aspects of responsibility for the environment and the question the use of its resources.
+Block 3 looks at the political, economic and geographical aspects of responsibility for the environment and questions around the use of its resources.
 The theme of rights is used to look at different aspects of this key contemporary issue.
 The learning and teaching materials in this block focus on helping you develop your analysing and evaluating skills.

 You will learn